matganine/testPT/README.md

 # Tree Shape Visualization

 ## Presentation
-With this project we are open-sourcing key visualization modules from our 1.6 "tree shape" version.
+With this project we open-source key visualization modules from our 1.6 "tree shape" version.

 ![Alt text](/readme/pearltrees.png?raw=true "1.6 Tree Shape Visualization")

 ## Overview
-This project contains the core of our application.
-It includes:
+This project details the key visualization modules from our 1.6 "tree shape" version:

 * tree structure visualization
 * animations